 The Damodar Sal is a small private temple that is open to the public.
 This is where Swami Vivekananda stayed when he visited Goa in October 1892.
 It is dedicated to the Damodar Avatar of Shiva.
 One room temple has large Tanjore paintings of various Hindu Deities like Ram, Laxman, Sita, Hanuman, and Tirupati Balaji.

 It is believed that the deity mounts his horse and takes the round of the town every Monday – the day of the Shiva.
 Shivaratri attracts a lot of crowds to Damodar Sal.
-It was at a temple before the deity was moved to this privately-owned hall of a wealthy Hindu family.
+It was at one of the temples before the deity was moved to this privately-owned hall of a wealthy Hindu family.
 It has been here for 250 years or so.

 What is interesting is that it is the cultural heritage of Madgaon.
 Sal comes from Shala that means a hall.
 This was the town hall where community disputes were settled in the presence of presiding deity of the community.